 According to the Belfast Area Domestic and Sexual Violence and Abuse Partnership, the definition of financial abuse is “a means of controlling a person’s money and resources with the intention of increasing their dependency on the other person”.
 This essentially means that perpetrators of financial abuse don’t simply want money, but their aim is much more sinister; financial abusers want to exert power and control over their partner, making their partner ultimately become completely dependent on them for essential living items such as food, clothing, medicine, warmth, and even a roof over their head.

-Financial abuse is rarely isolated, meaning that perpetrators often inflict other forms of abuse on their victim, such as sexual abuse, physical abuse or emotional abuse.
+Financial abuse is rarely isolated, meaning that perpetrators often inflict other forms of abuse at the same time, such as sexual abuse, physical abuse or emotional abuse.
 In fact, according to Refuge’s ‘Know Economic Abuse’ 2020 report “85% of people who experienced economic abuse in their current or former relationship also reported other forms of domestic abuse, including physical, sexual and emotional abuse”.
-All of these types of abuse allow for the perpetrator to exert control and diminish their victim’s self confidence, as well as causing other serious harm to them.
+All of these types of abuse allow for the perpetrator to exert control and diminish their victim’s self confidence, as well as causing other serious harm.

 Financial abuse UK statistics

-For you to really understand the severity of financial abuse in the UK, we think it’s important to share recent statistics.
+To understand the severity of financial abuse in the UK, we think it’s important to share some statistics.
 Have a look below and see how many of these you were already aware of:

 - 16% of UK adults self-identify as being a survivor of economic abuse